Vacation at Lake Bled in Slovenia

 Bled Castle

-The castle sits on a rocky outcrop above the lake.
-We leave our car in the parking lot below the castle.
-There we join the caravan of visitors that is walking up the steep slope in front of us.
+There, we join the caravan of visitors heading up the steep slope ahead of us.
 High heels are out of place here.
 The path is paved with pebbles.
 I even find it difficult to walk on it in my hiking boots.
-If you wear shoes with heels, you will hardly be able to get up the mountain.
+Anyone wearing heels will have a hard time climbing the mountain.

 Nevertheless, the climb is worth it.
-From the top you have a view of the lake, the town on one side and the island on the other.
+From the top, you have a view of the lake, the town on one side, and the island on the other.
 The medieval castle now houses a museum about the history of the region.
-We take a look at it, but are quickly drawn back out into the sun.
-The view of the lake and the Triglav mountains from above is breathtaking.

 Bled castle